ANYANTUDRE/Binary-Classification-with-a-Bank-Churn-Dataset/README.md

 - **My Approach:** Firstly I setted up a local 5 fold cross validation using the create_folds.py file.
 Then, I tried five tree-based models (eg. xgboost, lightgbm, catboost, gbm and histgbm) and then I ensemble the predictions on a weigthwed averave.
 I tried different Feature Engineering methods but looked like they didn't improve too much the score.
 As I didn't have too much time for this competition I only tuned some hyperparameters of the histgbm model using RandomizedSearchCV.

+What's more, it seems that the winner actually used only CatBoost, and I'm happy about that (I can even brag about it) because I was probably the first to publish a public notebook on Catboost baseline at the beginning of the competition.

+- Here is the link to my first notebook about Catboost baselise[[PS4-EP1] Bank Churn | EDA📊 + CatBoost baseline🦾](https://www.kaggle.com/code/waalbannyantudre/ps4-ep1-bank-churn-eda-catboost-baseline)
+I also added it to the notebooks/ folder.

 - **[First place solution wrappup:](https://www.kaggle.com/competitions/playground-series-s4e1/discussion/472502)**